LG refrigerator water dispenser not working - Simple Solutions

 LG Refrigerator Water Dispenser Not Working

-If that LG refrigerator not dispensing water, the first thing you check is the water filter
+If that LG fridge water dispenser not working, the first thing you check is the water filter

 See, that thing gets all clogged up over time from all the gunk and junk in the water. right?
 So it stops the water flowing through to the dispenser part.